TymArsenii/DigitalSandClock/README.md

 ## Web
 Online simulation is available <a href="https://exch.com.ua/e-sand_clock/e-sand_clock.html">here</a> (doesn't have delays to control the density on e-sand.
 Operates with max speed.
 In some cases may blink.
 In final device all the problems were fixed)

-## Functionalities
+## Possibilities
 - Angle reaction
 - Realistic sprinkling
+- Adaptive sand density
 - **Amazing look :-)**
-- Set timer with buttons
+- Set timer
-- Set brightness with buttons
+- Change brightness brightness
-- Saving data to eeprom (all the settings)
+- Angle auto mode
-- Beeping sound when timer ends
+- Beeping sound when timer ends (optional)
-- Set timer from app (local webserver/AP mode)
-- Make all settings from app
+- Saving all the settings to eeprom (power independent memory)
+- Change any possible setting from app, local webserver, AP mode
+- Set SSID, password (AP mode)

 ## Changelog
 - v1.0 - Release